Board of Trustees

 Mr. Prater was elected to the Bloomfield College Board of Trustees in 2009.
-He is Chair of the Financial Affairs and Capital Projects Committee, and serves on the Executive Committee, the Investment Sub-Committee, and the Strategic Growth Initiatives Committee.

 Mr. Reiter joined Simpson Thacher & Bartlett LLP in 1978 and became a partner in 1984.
 He became of counsel in 2013 and retired from the firm in 2014.